 4 Therefore, my brethren, you also were made to die to the Law through the body of Christ, that you might be joined to another, to Him who was raised from the dead” (NAS).

-Let me repeat.
-The first marriage covenant - the Sinai Covenant - really is “obsolete”.
-It was rendered obsolete when the “husband” of Israel died.
+The first marriage covenant - the Sinai Covenant - really is “obsolete.”

 The “new covenant” is also a marriage covenant.
-We are now “betrothed” to “Him who was raised from the dead” by a new covenant of marriage.
-The wedding feast has not yet taken place, nor the consummation of that covenant, but we ARE presently under that new covenant, IF we belong to Christ Jesus.
-His death sealed that covenant.
+We are now “betrothed” to “Him who was raised from the dead,” by a new covenant of marriage.
+The wedding feast has not yet taken place, nor the consummation, but we ARE presently living under a “new covenant” of marriage to Yeshua Messiah.

 A NEW “MARRIAGE”